Anviella/Privacy-Policy-for-Yardim/PrivacyPolicy.md

 # 5. Data Security

-The Ticket Bot implements reasonable security measures to protect collected data.
+The Yardim#6615 implements reasonable security measures to protect collected data.
 However, no method of data transmission over the internet can be guaranteed to be completely secure.

 # 6. Purpose of the Bot